¶ºÒõ¹Ý

 When will my Entrust certificates be distrusted by Google Chrome?

-Public TLS certificates issued from Entrust roots with a Signed Certificate Timestamp (SCT) dated after October 31, 2024, will not be trusted by Google Chrome after October 31, 2024.
+Public TLS certificates issued from Entrust roots with a Signed Certificate Timestamp (SCT) dated after November 11, 2024, will not be trusted by Google Chrome after November 11, 2024.
+(The Chrome team originally announced the distrust would begin on November 1 but moved the date to November 12 to coincide with a release of the Chrome browser.)Ìý

-Any TLS certificate with an SCT dated before October 31, 2024, will be valid for its term.
+Any Entrust TLS certificate with an SCT dated on or before November 11, 2024, will be valid for its term.
+But if you modify, rekey, or renew such a certificate, it will be distrusted.Ìý

 When should I start replacing my current Entrust certificates?

-We recommend customers start planning their replacement strategy as soon as possible to get an accurate inventory of their certificates with their corresponding expiry date, assess the risk profile of the associated service, and plan the replacement process.
-Here are the top 4 things you should do today. (link to section on the site that says this)
+We recommend customers start planning their replacement strategy as soon as possible, with an accurate inventory of their certificates.
+This effort involves learning when each certificate will expire, assessing the risk profile of the associated service, and planning the replacement process.Ìý Contact us today to start your migration plan.Ìý

 How can I determine if we are using Entrust certificates in our environment?